Wireshark – How To Capture, Filter , Inspect Network Packets?

-This will provide following screen which provides the whole HTTP request and response session.
-We can also search these with
+This will provide the following screen which provides the whole HTTP request and response session.
+We can also search these with bottom

-One of the best feature is the packet statistics.
-We can get a lot of different type of statistics with the
+One of the best features is the packet statistics.
+We can get a lot of different type of statistics with the menu

-Statistics menu from up.
-We can get following statistical information.
+Statistics from up.
+We can get the following statistical information.

 - PRotocol Hierarchy

 We can stop capturing network packets with Wireshark with the red button in the toolbar menu.

 We can save captured files.
 In order to save we firstly stop live packet capture.
 Then from the menu

 Save as menus.